TheRialNiels/Learning_Selenium/docs/booleans.md

 # Booleans

 Boolean values represent truth values and are used to perform logical operations in Python.
-There are two Boolean values in Python: True and False.
+There are two Boolean values in Python: `True` and `False`.
 Booleans are commonly used in conditional statements, loops, and logical operations.

-Boolean Data Type
+## Boolean Data Type

-- **True:** Represents true or on.
+- **True**: Represents true or on.
-- **False:** Represents false or off.
+- **False**: Represents false or off.

 ```python
 is_student = True